Hangming-Ye/Exchange-Matching/README.md

 # Exchange-Matching

+> **!!!!!!!Attention**
+>
+> The docker will set up services simultaneously.
+Therefore, if the docker-compose up failed, this is because the server run before the database complete. **Run it again and it will success**

 A piece of software which will match buy and sell orders for a stock/commodities market.

 ## How to run server